albamvv/AzureAI/README.md

 - Access to **Azure AI Foundry** and **Azure Portal**
 - Basic familiarity with **Python** and **Azure Cloud Shell**
 - **Git** and **PowerShell** (if running locally)
+- Access to Azure AI Foundry: https://ai.azure.com
+- Credentials provided by the instructor
+- Permissions to create hubs, projects, and model deployments

 ##  Set Up the Environment